Eoracle/Eoracle-operator-setup/README.md

 ### Checking the status of Eoracle operator AVS

 The following command will print the status of the operator

+[**NOTE**]
+Command below wouldn't work on Holesky and you'll need contact support to register for now.
 ```bash
 ./run.sh print-status
 ```